-The Petition is nothing more than Appellants' repeated requests that this Court disregard the facts of this case and controlling statutes set forth in Chapter 116 of the Nevada Revised Statutes ("Chapter 116").
-This Court, however, properly considered the salient facts of this case and Chapter 116 in its Opinion.
-135 Nev. at , 449 P.3d at 1256.

-The gravamen of the Petition is that RLEHOA failed to comply with statutes that were not in existence in 1989 and, therefore, the district court erred in granting summary judgment in RLEHOA's favor and this Court erred in affirming the district court's decision (the same arguments raised below, on appeal, and now in the Petition).
-There are no valid grounds for the Petition.
+Appellants' En Banc Petition is nothing more than repeated requests that the facts of this case and controlling statutes set forth in Chapter 116 be disregarded.
+The Panel, in its two (2) unanimous decisions, properly considered the salient facts of this case and Chapter 116 in its Opinion.
+See Id. at \\\\\, 449 P.3d at 1256, 1258.
+The gravamen of the En Banc Petition is, once again, that RLEHOA failed to comply with statutes that were not in existence in 1989 and, therefore, the district court erred in granting summary judgment in RLEHOA's favor and the Panel erred in affirming the district court's decision (the same arguments raised below, on appeal, in the Petition, and again here).
+There are no valid grounds for the En Banc Petition.

-It is confounding why Appellants continue, with no factual and legal basis, to try to push water uphill.
-Appellants have attempted to no avail to do so for approximately 10 years.
-Throughout this 10 year period, the Office of the Ombudsman for Common-Interest Communities, State of Nevada Department of Business and Industry Real Estate Division ("Ombudsman"), Arbitrator Leonard Gang ("Arbitrator"), the district court, and now this Court all consistently and correctly found that RLEHOA is a common-interest community subject to Chapter 116, and that it was lawfully formed and authorized to impose assessments.
+It remains confounding why Appellants continue, with no factual and legal basis, to try to push water uphill for approximately 10 years.
+Throughout this time, the Office of the Ombudsman for Common-Interest Communities, State of Nevada Department of Business and Industry Real Estate Division ("Ombudsman"), Arbitrator Leonard Gang ("Arbitrator"), the district court, and now the unanimous Panel of this Court all consistently and correctly found that RLEHOA is a common-interest community subject to Chapter 116, and that it was lawfully formed and authorized to impose assessments.